mattcaron/misc_notes/install.xubuntu.24.04.md

 need to be redundant because if I lose it, it's not a big deal, because I can download it again.

-  1. UPS

-      The first bit, with GNOME, doesn't seem to exist anymore and I can't find an XFCE equivalent.
-Anyway:

-         sudo apt install nut

-      Edit `/etc/nut/ups.conf` and add the following at the bottom:

-         [ups]
-             driver = usbhid-ups
-             port = auto

-     There's only one UPS hooked to this guy, so we don't need to worry about disambiguation.

-     Also, if you just installed nut, but the UPS is already plugged in, you'll need to unplug and replug it to fire the hotplug events.

-     Start it:

-         sudo upsdrvctl start

-     Add the following to `/etc/nut/upsd.conf`

-         ACL all 0.0.0.0/0
-         ACL localhost 127.0.0.1/32
-         ACCEPT localhost
-         REJECT all

-     This will reject all nonlocal traffic

-     Add the following to `/etc/nut/upsd.users`

-         [local_mon]
-             password = PASSWORD_HERE
-             allowfrom = localhost
-             upsmon master

-     Obviously, make `PASSWORD_HERE` some random password

-     Add the following to `/etc/nut/upsmon.conf`, at the bottom of the `MONITOR` section:

-         MONITOR ups@localhost 1 local_mon PASSWORD_HERE master

-     Edit `/etc/nut/nut.conf` and set

-         MODE=standalone

-     Enable and start it:

-         sudo systemctl enable nut-server
-         sudo systemctl restart nut-server
-         sudo systemctl enable nut-client
-         sudo systemctl restart nut-client

-     You can print statistics via:

-         upsc ups

   1. The mouse controller software

          sudo add-apt-repository ppa:solaar-unifying/stable